-The real Senators team donated “game-worn jerseys that were employed as costumes” for the Broadway actors.
+The real Senators team donated “game-worn jerseys that were employed as costumes” for the Broadway actors, Edelman wrote.
 Most of the on-the-field scenes for the film version were shot in 1958 at Los Angeles’ Wrigley Field, the former Pacific Coast League venue that would later host the A.L. expansion Angels for a season.
 Wrigley Field was a stand-in for Washington’s Griffith Stadium, still in use by the Senators, although some scenes clearly are from the old stadium in D.C., based on the uneven first-base roof lines.
 And real footage from a Yankees-Senators game at Griffith Stadium in 1957 was used before and during the film’s climactic scene in when Hardy, quickly becoming the old Joe Boyd once more, makes a game-saving catch of a long blast by Mantle himself.

 Financially flush after the success of his book and of Damn Yankees, Wallop bought a small amount of stock in the Senators, Edelman wrote; not enough, however, to keep Calvin Griffith from moving the team to Minnesota after the 1960 season.